 Open to all students, faculty and staff to build the components of a successful team.
 The OE program can help facilitate the bonding process to help your team, residence hall, or department form connectedness and work on collaboration.
 We work both on-campus and off using outdoor resources to aid in the group development process.

-Trinity College's Outdoor Education program has a variety of equipment available to borrow free of charge for all current Trinity students, faculty, and staff.
-Our equipment includes backpacks, sleeping bags, ground pads, water bottles, etc. Inquiries about specific equipment available to borrow may be directed to firstname.lastname@example.org.
+Trinity College's Outdoor Education program has a variety of equipment available to borrow, free of charge.
+Our equipment is available for all current Trinity students, faculty, and staff.
+Some of our equipment includes backpacks, sleeping bags, ground pads, water bottles, etc. Inquiries about specific available equipment may be directed to email@example.com.

 How to Borrow Equipment: Fill out the Equipment Check-Out Form and send to firstname.lastname@example.org.
 Please submit forms at least 48 hours in advance of equipment pick-up.
 Current Trinity ID must be presented when picking up equipment.

 Equipment Returns: Equipment must be returned within 2 weeks of rental.
-If you need equipment for a longer period of time, contact firstname.lastname@example.org to arrange a different return date (not guaranteed).
-All equipment must be returned in clean, dry, and working condition.
-Equipment room staff will inspect the equipment for damage upon its return.
-The borrower assumes all responsibility for any damaged, lost, stolen, or not returned equipment and will be charged for its replacement.
+If you need equipment for a longer period of time, contact the Recreation office to arrange a different return date (not guaranteed).
+All equipment must be returned clean, dry, and working condition.
+The Recration equipment managers will inspect the equipment for damage upon its return.
+The borrower assumes all responsibility for any damaged, lost, or stolen equipment and will be charged for its replacement.

 Equipment Room Location & Hours: